jquery-validation/jquery-validation/CONTRIBUTING.md

 ## Unit Tests

 To run unit tests, you should have a local webserver installed and pointing at your workspace.
 Then open `http://localhost/jquery-validation/test` to run the unit tests.
-Start with one browser while developing the fix, then run against others before commiting.
+Start with one browser while developing the fix, then run against others before committing.
 Usually latest Chrome, Firefox, Safari and Opera and a few IEs.

 ## Linting